-There is little doubt that trees enhance the enjoyment of our gardens, as well as supporting wildlife.
-However, in the modern built-up environment, there is fierce competition for space.
-As trees grow, encroaching roots and overhanging branches can extend beyond the legal boundary into neighbouring property, sometimes causing inconvenience, damage or even injury.
-Here are some tips to help you avoid problems.
+There is little doubt that trees enhance the enjoyment of our gardens and support wildlife.
+However, the modern built-up environment has fierce competition for space.
+As trees grow, encroaching roots and overhanging branches extend beyond the legal boundary into neighbouring property.
+Sometimes, this causes inconvenience, damage or even injury.
+So, here are some helpful tips to help avoid problems with legal liability for tree roots and branches.

 See also: Compensation for tree root damage |